qcri-social/AIDR/Installation-instructions.md

 `<prop key="hibernate.hbm2ddl.auto">create</prop>`

-NOTE:- If the application has previously been deployed and you have MySql schema with tables in place then just remove the above line.
-The above line is used to create MySQL schema during the first deployment.
+**NOTE**:- **If the application has previously been deployed and you have the MySql schema with tables in place then just remove the above line.
+The above line is used to create MySQL schema during the first deployment**.
+After the first deployment, you can instead use:

+`<prop key="hibernate.hbm2ddl.auto">update</prop>`

 (c) In the same file `spring-servlet.xml` the database credentials can be specified/changed according to your installation.